MFuchs1989/Univariate-Time-Series-Forecasting/README.md

 ## References:

+The content of the entire Repository was created using the following sources:

 Vishwas, B. V., & Patel, A. (2020).
 Hands-on Time Series Analysis with Python.
 New York: Apress.
 DOI: 10.1007/978-1-4842-5992-4